Mauro Picotto: Biography

 Born in the Italian town of Cavour, near Turin, Picotto was raised in a family of stonemasons and dancers.
 His father ran a mason's yard called CRW, a name Mauro would later use as a pseudonym for his trance side-project.

 Picotto longed to start making his own productions, but felt that to be successful he must first become a disc jockey (DJ).
-After winning the Walky Cup competition on national TV, an event for the top DMC DJs in Italy, he met with Daniele Davoli, who was there to promote his Black Box single "Ride on Time", and this led Picotto towards record producing.
+After winning the Walky Cup competition on national TV, an event for the top Disco Mix Club DJs in Italy, he met with Daniele Davoli, who was there to promote his Black Box single "Ride on Time", and this led Picotto towards record producing.
 His first track, "We Gonna Get", produced under the name R.A.F., became a top 20 hit single across much of Europe.

 Between 1992 and 1996, R.A.F. would release a number of dance hits, as well as achieving a top 40 UK Singles Chart hit with "We've Got to Live Together".
 The song was co-written by Picotto and a number of other producers at Media Studios, including Media label boss Gianfranco Bortolotti.

 Picotto and Bortolotti would see greater success a couple of years later together when another of their co-writes, "Light My Fire", became a big Eurodance hit when remixed by Bortolotti's Cappella, with the song (once licensed to Pete Waterman's PWL Records) becoming a number 7 hit in the United Kingdom in the spring of 1994.
-As well as Club House, Picotto had remix and co-writing credits on many of Bortolotti's other Eurodance projects such as Cappella (best known for hits like "U Got 2 Let the Music" and "Move on Baby") and the 49ers.
+As well as Club House, Picotto had remix and co-writing credits on many of Bortolotti's other Eurodance projects such as "Cappella" (best known for hits like "U Got 2 Let the Music" and "Move on Baby") and the 49ers.

 In 1996, Bortolotti decided to make Picotto a partner in Media Records alongside him, while a track released under Picotto's own name, "Bakerloo Symphony", ended up being a number one in Italy for eight weeks.